Mike Black (kicker)

-Mike Black (born July 25, 1969) is an American former professional football placekicker who played twelve seasons in the Arena Football League (AFL) with the Charlotte Rage, Iowa Barnstormers, New York CityHawks, New England Sea Wolves, Buffalo Destroyers, Tampa Bay Storm, and Grand Rapids Rampage.
+Mike Black (born July 25, 1969) is an American former professional football player who was a placekicker for twelve seasons in the Arena Football League (AFL) with the Charlotte Rage, Iowa Barnstormers, New York CityHawks, New England Sea Wolves, Buffalo Destroyers, Tampa Bay Storm, and Grand Rapids Rampage.
 He played college football at Boise State University, where he was a third-team All-American as a senior in 1991.
 He then played in the AFL from 1993 to 2004, earning All-Arena honors in four different seasons.
 Black was the AFL Kicker of the Year in 1999.
 In 2001, he was named to the AFL 15th Anniversary Team.
 He ended his AFL career as the league's all-time leading scorer for kickers.
-At 5'6" and 145 pounds, he was one of the smallest players in the AFL.
+At 5 ft 6 in and 145 lb, he was one of the smallest players in the AFL.
 Black has worked as a spotter for ESPN since 1998.

 Early life and college

 Mike Black was born on July 25, 1969.
-He played high school football at Bellevue High School in Bellevue, Washington.
+He played high school football at Bellevue High School in Bellevue, Washington, as a placekicker.
 He also played soccer growing up.

 Black was a four-year letterman for the Boise State Broncos of Boise State University from 1988 to 1991.
 He converted 13 of 19 field goals and 29 of 30 extra points in 1988, 11 of 20 field goals and 28 of 30 extra points in 1989, and 12 of 17 field goals and 39 of 40 extra points in 1990.
 In the fourth quarter of the 1990 NCAA Division I-AA quarterfinal game against the Middle Tennessee Blue Raiders, Black made a key fake field goal pass conversion that led to a Boise State touchdown and an eventual 20–13 win.
 He was also a punter while at Boise State, and punted a school-record 94 times for a school-record 3,488 yards in 1990.
 As a senior in 1991, he made 15 of 19 field goals and 36 of 37 extra points, earning Associated Press third-team Division I-AA All-American and first-team All-Big Sky honors.
 Black finished his college career as Boise State's all-time leading scorer with 300 points.
 He graduated with a degree in business management.